-Discipline Pathway Tertiary Qualifications required Deemed equivalent Deemed equivalent (3-yr degree option) years of minimals.
-Those persons below and ma All candidates for accreditation under the AusIMM Chartered Professional Program shall have a minimum of 5 years of mining industry experience in the area of the discipline in which he/she seeks accreditation.
+Discipline Pathway Tertiary Qualifications required Deemed equivalent Deemed equivalent (3-yr degree option) All candidates for accreditation under the AusIMM Chartered Professional Program shall have a minimum of 5 years of mining industry experience in the area of the discipline in which he/she seeks accreditation.
 Those persons will usually but not exclusively be graduates of an approved tertiary course of study as outlined below and may require additional qualifications and/or experience.
-Those persons shall also be members of the AusIMM at the level of Member, Fellow or Honorary Fellow.
-Environment Environmental Science , , , For applicants without a relevant tertiary qualification - the environment must be the applicant's main area of technical work.
+Those persons shall also be members of the AusIMM at the level of Member, Fellow, or Honorary Fellow.
+Candidates applying for the Valuation Discipline shall have a minimum of 5 years recent and relevant experience in Technical Assessment, PLUS at least an additional five years (totalling a minimum of ten years) of recent and relevant experience in the valuation of Mineral Assets.
+Environment Environmental Science 3-year degree (BSc, BEnvSc) + EITHER honours/postgraduate OR 5 extra years' experience Engineering primary degree + postgraduate qualification in Environmental field of study.
+For applicants without a relevant tertiary qualification - the environment must be the applicant's main area of technical work.
 The applicant must have a degree and sufficient other qualifications related to Environment to meet the criteria to allow admission to the CP Program of the AusIMM.
 Environmental Engineering 4-year Bachelor or Master of Engineering (Environmental Engineering) 4-year Engineering primary degree + postgraduate qualification in Environmental field of study.
 3-year degree (BSc, BEnvSc) + EITHER postgraduate Degree in Environmental Engineering OR 5 extra years' experience Social Performance Social Science 3-year degree (Bachelor of Science or Arts) + EITHER a post graduate degree with application in the minerals industry OR 5 extra years' experience in the minerals industry or similar natural resource sect or.
 Pathway degree + postgraduate qualification in a social or humanities field of study with application in the minerals industry.
 For applicants without a relevant tertiary qualification - social and/or socioeconomic interface and/or studies must be the applicant's main area of technical work.
-The applicant must have a degree and sufficient other qualifications (e.g. Law, International Development, Economics) related to the discipline to meet the criteria to allow admission to the CP Program of the AusIMM.
+The applicant must have a degree and sufficient other qualifications (e.g., Law, International Development, Economics) related to the discipline to meet the criteria to allow admission to the CP Program of the AusIMM.